What Is Love? (EP): Background and release

 On February 26, 2018, JYP Entertainment confirmed that Twice planned to release a new Korean album in April.
 On March 25, the agency announced that Twice would release their fifth EP titled What Is Love? on April 9.
-A promotion schedule for the mini-album was uploaded by the group on their official Twitter account.
+A promotion schedule for the EP was uploaded by the group on their official Twitter account.
 The first group image teaser was uploaded online the next day.
 On March 27, individual teaser photos featuring Nayeon, Jeongyeon, Momo, and Sana were released.
 On March 28, individual teaser photos featuring Jihyo, Mina, Dahyun, Chaeyoung, and Tzuyu were uploaded by the group.
 On the same day, JYP Entertainment confirmed that the album's lead single "What Is Love?" was written and produced by agency founder Park Jin-young, marking a year since Park last collaborated with Twice as a producer following the release of "Signal" in 2017.
 A part of the album's track list was later uploaded, revealing additional details crediting Lee Woo-min "collapsedone" for the arrangement of the lead single.
 On March 29, a second group image teaser was uploaded by the group.
 On the same day, a second teaser for the EP's track list was released, revealing two new tracks written by Twice members: "Sweet Talker" which was penned by Jeongyeon and Chaeyoung, and "Ho!" with lyrics written by Jihyo.